 The ArtCurious Podcast investigates the artists, concepts, and periods of art in history.
 This is done through storytelling at a pace that would perfectly match a walk through a museum gallery room dedicated to that subject.
 Host, art historian, and museum curator Jennifer Dasal has published twelve podcast episodes to date, ranging in topics from the theories around Vincent Van Gogh’s death to the belief that some statues cry tears.
 Each episode, which typically lasts around 30 minutes, includes a fully researched, ad-free story.
 The ArtCurious website has pictures of some of the art and people discussed as a companion guide – which you definitely need if you’re learning about art.

 The most recent episode, about the painters and lovers Frida Kahlo and Diego Rivera, was one of my favorites – they had an intense relationship and both were very ambitious, and of course that lends great material for storytelling.
 But my favorite episode of all is the second one, wherein Dasal poses the question: was Van Gogh murdered?
 Theories abound and there has been much research on the subject, but I love hearing all of that condensed into a story I can listen to in a short amount of time.
 For this particular episode, I really liked that Dasal provided multiple viewpoints alongside facts, and shared what she believes to be true at the end of the episode.
-Here are two adjacent clips from the episode – they’ll give you a feel for the type of storytelling and for Dasal’s voice as a host:

 I have enjoyed the diversity of topics that ArtCurious has addressed so far; Dasal has gone back to the time of Marie Antoinette, zoomed back to the 50’s and 60’s in New York with Weegee and Andy Warhol, and discussed arguably the most famous painting ever, the Mona Lisa.
 I’d like to hear a bit more basic education about the art category an artist fits into (e.g. what does it mean if someone was an impressionist, in the context of the story, similar to the description in episode 9 about abstract expressionism and why that was even an art form at that time (post-WWII)).
 I hope to hear more international and racially diverse art history as well in future episodes.
 But Dasal is off to a tremendous start, and I am really engaged so far.
 I truly look forward to new episodes dropping in my feed.